 Hurricane Florence’s sustained assault on North Carolina brought record-breaking rainfall, flooding, and devastation to a huge number of communities in its path.
-The federation’s staff safely rode out the storm, and are busy addressing damage to home and our offices.
-Our hearts go out to others who are now struggling to recover.
+In addition to the environmental impacts, our hearts go out to the many people impacted by this storm.

 The fall of 2017 was another record-breaking year for hurricanes, with Harvey, Irma and Maria impacting coastal communities on the east coast and Gulf of Mexico.
 The federation collaborates with sister organizations that restore coastal habitats including the Galveston Bay Foundation outside of Houston and Tampa Bay Watch in Florida.
 Their experiences – and now ours – confirm what we know to be true: Natural habitats are more resilient to storms, and we need to strengthen our natural defenses here in coastal North Carolina to protect our coastal communities.

 In addition to post-hurricane reports from coastal professionals, university researchers in North Carolina have published peer-reviewed papers documenting that properties with bulkheads experienced 93 percent of post-hurricane shoreline damage and had higher maintenance and repair costs than natural shorelines and revetments.
 Research also demonstrates that natural marshes and living shorelines protected estuarine shorelines from erosion better than bulkheads during Hurricane Matthew last year.
 Read these full scientific articles to learn more:

 This is a long-term approach to a long-term challenge — but you can help turn the tide today.

 Make your gift today to support the Coastal Resilience Initiative, promoting coastal resiliency and restoring more than 5,000 acres of wetlands over the next three years.